 From gorgeous lookout points to sunny seaside lounging spots—and even some freshwater beaches for our landlocked friends—there's a bit of everything.
 Whether you're craving New England charm, Southern hospitality, California ease, or tropical bliss, this American beach town guide will have you packing in no time.
 So without further ado, get to know the most beautiful beaches in the U.S., from sea to shining sea.
 Plus, take note of where to stay and what to do while you're there, and don't forget your sun hats.

-Local Flavor: If you want to take the tropical route, we suggest visiting Punalu'u Beach on Hawaii's Big Island.
+Local Flavor: If you want to take the tropical route, we suggest visiting Punalu'u Beach.
 This way, you'll have the best of both worlds since you'll get a taste of the tropics and all it has to offer (think balmy climate, lush greenery, pretty views, and swim-friendly warm waters) while also enjoying the unique beauty of a black-sand beach.

 Where to Stay: Hotel Wailea

 Similar Vibes: Big Sur's black sand beach in California